Castro gets big hit after trade, Padres rout Angels 11-4

+In an even stranger development, Castro was back at the Big A just a few days later to face the Angels in brown.

+He promptly came up with the big hit that started an avalanche of runs for the Padres, who have much bigger plans for this season than his old team did.

-ANAHEIM, Calif.
-(AP) — Jason Castro hit a tiebreaking two-run double against the team that traded him three days ago, and the San Diego Padres rallied for eight runs in the eighth inning of an 11-4 victory over the Los Angeles Angels on Wednesday night.
+Castro hit a tiebreaking two-run double and the Padres rallied for eight runs in the eighth inning of an 11-4 victory over the Angels on Wednesday night.

-Castro’s two-out drive to the gap off Ty Buttrey (1-2) made for a memorable debut with the Padres, who acquired the veteran catcher from Los Angeles on Sunday as part of their all-in trade bonanza.
+Castro’s two-out drive to the gap off Ty Buttrey (1-2) made for a memorable debut with the Padres, who added him as part of their all-in trade bonanza.

+“It almost felt like spring training, seeing those guys again,” Castro said.
+“Just trying to learn on the run and do as best you can. … That’s another great group over there.
+They’ve got a really great bunch of guys.
+It was tough to leave, but I’m excited about it.”

 Fernando Tatís Jr. then drew a bases-loaded walk, Manny Machado delivered a two-run single and Eric Hosmer hit a 443-foot, three-run homer as the Padres piled on against the Angels’ hapless bullpen to open this interleague series up the I-5 freeway.